okta/okta.github.io/_source/_posts/2017-08-22-build-an-ionic-app-with-user-authentication.md

   }
 }
 ```

+**TIP:** You might notice `declare const OktaAuth: any;` just under the imports.
+This is to solve for the lack of TypeScript support in Okta's Auth SDK.
+To learn more about including external JavaScript libraries in a TypeScript project, see [Nic Raboy's article on the subject](https://www.thepolyglotdeveloper.com/2016/01/include-external-javascript-libraries-in-an-angular-2-typescript-project/).

 Modify `src/app/app.component.ts` to check to see if the user is logged in.
 If they're not, set the `LoginPage` as the rootPage.